We may earn money or products from the companies mentioned in this post.

 Cardinal Thomas Wolsey’s Apartment

 I wandered around some of the galleries after watching the time plays.
 There’s some really fascinating art at Hampton Court, like this piece below.
 I really liked how they painted the water.
 I don’t think I’ve seen anything like that before.
 Then, I found myself in Cardinal Thomas Wolsey’s apartments.
-It has been changed quite a bit since his time because of the modifications and rebuilding by William III of England.
+Originally Hampton Court was Cardinal Wolsey’s palace back in the early 16th century.
+However, it soon attracted the attention of Henry VIII, who brought all his six wives here.
+It has changed quite a bit since his time because of the modifications and rebuilding by William III of England.
 There’s some graffiti in his fireplace that says ‘Who tries it, knows it.’
 Not quite sure what to make of that.
 It gave me something to think about while I made my way through the rest of the gallery.

 A Seat in a Royal Chair